target/strelka/CONTRIBUTING.md

 ```

 ## Style Guides

 ### Python
 Python code should attempt to adhere as closely to [PEP8](https://www.python.org/dev/peps/pep-0008/) as possible.

-We may ask authors to refactor code for better PEP8 compliance, but we do not enforce 100% compliance.
+Conformance is ensured using `black`, `isort`, `flake8`, and `mypy` in pre-commit hooks and CI/CD actions.
+Pushes and PRs may be automatically rejected due to non-conformance.
+Review errors/warnings from the style modules for tips.

 ### Scanners
 * Write event data in snake_case JSON format